Online Submissions

 - Updates to CONSORT reporting guidelines

-Volume: up to 4,500 words (all sections of the file)
+Volume: up to 4,500 words (all manuscript sections)

-This type of publication should describe the development of unreported or rare adverse drug reactions (which should be substantiated by an appropriate literature search and analysis and reflected in the Introduction and Discussion sections).
-The journal does not accept clinical cases in lecture format demonstrating known medical interventions and outcomes.
+This article type should describe unreported or rare adverse drug reactions (substantiated by an appropriate literature search and analysis and reflected in the Introduction and Discussion sections).

 Essential elements of this publication are:

-- A detailed picture of the patient’s follow-up from admission to discharge supplemented with some form of visualisation (e.g. figures and tables);
+- a detailed picture of the patient’s follow-up from admission to discharge supplemented with some form of visualisation (e.g. figures and tables)

 The journal does not require the authors to provide a copy of the completed consent form, nor does it require this consent form to meet any standards.
-However, for the convenience of the authors, the journal provides a list of items commonly found in such consent forms.
+However, for the convenience of the authors, the journal provides a List of items commonly found in such consent forms.

 Suggested guidelines and materials:

-Editorials are short publications on topical issues written by leading experts in a given subject area, upon request from the Editorial Board.
-The main aim of this type of article is to express the author’s opinion and personal view on a current topic (e.g. development and use of innovative medicines or discussion of various therapeutic strategies that are currently being studied and may deepen the readers’ professional knowledge).
+Editorials are short publications on relevant issues written by the leading experts in a specific subject area upon a request from the Editorial Board.
+The main aim of this type is to express the author’s opinion and personal view on a current topic (e.g. development and use of innovative medicines or discussion of various therapeutic strategies that are under study and may deepen the readers’ professional knowledge).
+The title should include no brand names of medicinal products.
+No abstract is required.
+An editorial should include a small introduction with background information on the study field.
+Preferably, the main part should contain a numbered list of the issues.
+These may include the following:

 - What is the potential and ultimate goal of this research?
 What is needed to achieve this goal?